Best High-Protein Foods at Costco for Easy Meal Prep

 Easy ways to use cottage cheese:

-- Add to scrambled eggs
+- Add to scrambled eggs for a creamier texture and extra protein

 - Blend into pasta sauce